Thinkwise/docs/docs/indicium/indicium_general.md

 title: General
 ---

-The Indicium application tier is a generic service tier application which uses model interpretation to provide the required logic and functionality.
+The Indicium Application Tier is a generic service tier application which uses model interpretation to provide the required logic and functionality.
 It replaces and expands the previous generated service tier and acts as a central hub for interfaces, business logic, workflow, analytics, security, reporting and much more.

  ![img](assets/sf/clip_image002.png)
 *Indicium Application Tier*